BOISE — There are no U.S. Postal Service collection boxes set to be added or removed in Idaho for the rest of 2020.

 Wagoner said because of customer concerns, the Postal Service will postpone removing boxes for the next 90 days.
 The same statement also said no boxes would be added or removed through the end of 2020, but because he was not permitted to do an interview with the Idaho Press to answer questions this discrepancy was not addressed.

-Last weekend, viral images of post office collection boxes being removed around the country set off a social media firestorm after President Trump said he would not support the $25 million in emergency funding the Postal Service needs to support mail-in ballots during the November election.
+Over the weekend, viral images of post office collection boxes being removed around the country set off a social media firestorm after President Trump said he would not support the $25 million in emergency funding the Postal Service needs to support mail-in ballots during the November election.
 Trump has been a sharp critic of mail-in voting in recent months, which he said would lead to “one of the greatest frauds in history,” according to the Washington Post.

 Election fraud is exceedingly rare in all forms of voting.
 A database of instances of election fraud maintained by the conservative Heritage Foundation reports there have only been roughly 1,200 instances of election fraud of all types in the past 20 years.
 Of these, 204 involved the fraudulent use of absentee ballots and 143 resulted in criminal convictions.